Resource dependent branching processes and the envelope of societies: Significance of the results

-Both {\it extreme} societies form an {envelope} for any society in the sense that, in the long run, no society can exceed these bounds.
-We may call it a {\it quasi-envelope} because the wf-society leads to a definite uniform upper bound process whereas the sf-society leads, strictly speaking, only to a very probable lower bound process.
-However, we know from the conditional Envelopment Theorem that in the long run there cannot exist a strictly better lower bound process, so that it is not a misnomer to speak of an envelope rather than of a quasi-envelope.
+Both \textit{extreme} societies form an {envelope} for any society in the sense that, in the long run, no society can exceed these bounds.
+We may call it a \textit{quasi-envelope} because the w.f.-society leads to a definite uniform upper bound process whereas the s.f.-society leads, strictly speaking, only to a very probable lower bound process.
+However, we know from the conditional envelopment theorem that in the long run there cannot exist a strictly better lower bound process, so that it is not a misnomer to speak of an envelope rather than of a quasi-envelope.